rciorba/ex_unit_parameterize/README.md

 ## Test naming

-By default the string representation of the params will be appended to the test name, unless you provide an explicit name.
+By default the string representation of the params will be appended to the test name, but you can provide an explicit name by passing the group of parameters as a keyword list.

-For the example above the test names would be:
+For the example above the names for the `vars once` parameterized\_test would be:
-  * basic test[a: 1, b: 1, expected: 2]
+  * `vars once[a: 1, b: 1, expected: 2]`
-  * basic test[one_plus_two]
+  * `vars once[one_plus_two]`
-  * basic test[failing_case]
+  * `vars once[failing_case]`

 In case the name would be longer than the max atom size, the 1-based index will be used.

 ### Note on spelling
-Unfortunately, parameterize has many spellings, and there's no one single "correct" one.
+Unfortunately, parameterize has many spellings, and there's no single "correct" one.
 I've picked parameterize over parameterise, parametrize or parametrise, simply because it seems to be slightly more popular globally.

 ## Installation

 ExUnitParameterize can be installed by adding `ex_unit_parameterize` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do